Aarey Forest: Aarey as an archaeological site

-In the Mumbai-Salsette exploration project, BARC (Bhabha Atomic Research Centre) and CEMS (Centre for Extra-Mural Studies) have found relics, tribal artefacts dating back to the Shilahara dynasty / Sheelar Yadav period (765 - 1029 AD) in Aarey.
-These findings threw new light on Aarey as an archaeological site and having significant historical and cultural importance.
-The team (consisting of 6 experts and 40 archeology students) found remains of old settlements and a Kuldevi worship spot of the Malhar Koli community at Ultan Pada.
-Apart from this, they also found five Gaodevi statues, a vaghoba (lion) statue, a kichaka (pillar bracket) worshiped as a Ganesha statue and an unidentified statue.
-Remains of Diggar temple were also found from the same period.
-Only 7 padas were covered in this exploration and the experts have stated that Aarey is an unexplored site and could be important in constructing the history of Mumbai.
-The investigated padas include Kelti pada, Marol police quarters, picnic spot, Chhota Kashmir, Marol Toll Naka and Maroshi.
-Another study was conducted around 2017 when construction workers found an artefact in the Metro III proposed car shed area.
+The Mumbai-Salsette exploration project, BARC (Bhabha Atomic Research Centre) and CEMS (Centre for Extra-Mural Studies) found relics and artefacts dating back to the Shilahara dynasty / Sheelar Yadav period (765 - 1029 AD) in Aarey.
+These findings threw new light on Aarey as an archaeological site with significant historical and cultural importance.
+The team of 6 experts and 40 archeology students found remains of old settlements and a Kuldevi temple site of the Malhar Koli community at Ultan Pada.
+They also found five Gaodevi statues, a waghoba (lion) statue, a kichka (pillar bracket) worshiped as a Ganesha statue and a further statue yet to be identified.
+Remains of a Diggar temple were also found from the same period.
+Only 7 padas were covered in this exploration.
+Aarey is undoubtedly important in constructing the history of Mumbai.
+The examined padas include Kelti pada, Marol police quarters, Chhota Kashmir, Marol Toll Naka and Maroshi.
+In 2017 construction workers found an artefact in the Metro III proposed car shed area.
 This pillar like structure dates back to 12th - 14th century.
-Many of the relics found were being used as statues of local deities and were locals were worshipping them as that.
+Many of the relics found were being used as statues of local deities.
 These new archaeological findings became another reason to protect the forest.
 Archaeologists have also found that Aarey and Prajapur used to be important towns as early as 200 BC being part of an important trade route of that time.